-FRAXA aims to accelerate research aimed at finding a specific treatment for fragile X syndrome.
+FRAXA aims to accelerate research aimed at finding specific treatments and ultimately a cure for fragile X syndrome.
 Our goal is to bring practical treatment into current medical practice as quickly as possible; therefore, preference will be given to research projects that have a clear practical application and the results of which will be shared in a timely fashion.
-The next application deadline is February 1, 2015.

-- Program Grants are intended for only the most translationally relevant proposals; basic science proposals will be streamlined out without review.
+- Investigator-Initiated Program Grants are for only the most translationally relevant proposals; basic science proposals will be streamlined out without review.

 - Applicants with a more basic approach should consider the Postdoctoral Fellowship program, though these grants are still awarded with weight given to therapeutic potential.

-> Approximately 8 total fellowships available for 2014, depending on available funds
+- 6-10 total fellowships depending on available funds

-> Amount up to $100,000 per year (but please remember that applications are ranked based on relative value, so smaller requests have an advantage!)
+- No limit on amount, but please remember that applications are ranked based on relative value, so smaller requests have an advantage!

 Please read FRAXA’s Research Priorities before applying.
 In all cases, it is advisable to contact Dr. Michael Tranfaglia, CSO of FRAXA, at firstname.lastname@example.org to discuss any potential application.
 We always try to steer prospective applicants in the right direction, and away from potential pitfalls!

 Please send a letter of intent by Jan 15, 2016, since only those applications which meet the highest standards of translational relevance will be reviewed.